 The major sites of attraction in this town are Jama Masjid, Buland Darwaza, Tomb of Salim Chishti, Panch Mahal, Hiran Minar, Diwan-i-Aam, Diwan-i-Khas, Ibadat Khana, Mariam-uz-Zamani, Birbal’s House and many more.
 Fatehpur Sikri was designated a UNESCO World Heritage site in 1986 and is now maintained as a historic site.

 4. Kaziranga National Park

-Another natural UNESCO World Heritage called the Western Ghats also known Sahyadri is a chain of mountains runs along the western coast of India.
-It covers 1,600 km in length and 140000 square km area which runs through the States of Kerala, Tamil Nadu, Karnataka, Goa, Maharashtra and Gujarat.
-It is a home for unique flora and fauna among which some are special and only found here in the world.
-This area is one among the world’s ten “Hottest biodiversity hotspot” with a huge population of mammal species, bird species, freshwater fish, flowering and non-flowering plants.
-The major river chain passes the Western Ghats are Kaveri, Krishna, Godavari, Thamiraparani and Tungabhadra.
-In 2012 Western Ghats came in the list of UNESCO World Heritage site in India.
+Another natural UNESCO World Heritage called the Western Ghats also known as Sahyadri is a chain of mountains that runs along the western coast of India.
+It covers 1,600 km in length and 140000 square km area and runs through the States of Kerala, Tamil Nadu, Karnataka, Goa, Maharashtra, and Gujarat.

-Now when you already know about these beautiful sites must be wanting to visit some of these.
+Now that you already know about these beautiful sites must be wanting to visit some of them.
 So, just plan your next vacation soon and explore these outstanding places.
 Don’t forget to share your experience through the comment below.